11 Trusted and IRS-Approved Depositories & Storage Vaults for your Precious Metals

 And if you’re tracking pricing while you decide what to buy, here’s our quick explainer on the spot gold price so premiums and spreads make more sense when you compare offers.

 As always, do your due diligence and shop around.
 Don’t just go with the first company you come across.
-Fees, storage terms, and availability can change, so confirm everything directly with your custodian before you commit.
+Fees, storage terms, insurance details, and depository availability can change, so confirm everything directly with your custodian before you commit.

 Silver